njektt/React-UI-Global/README.md

 ## REST API
 Routing is used by Flask Framework to process incoming requests.
 When a request is received using Python Embedded, methods of the ObjectScript class are called and processed

+- [GET] /api/getGlobalData - Gets the elements of the given global.
+Parameters: name - global name, size - number of global elements (to implement loading and optimization)
+- [POST] /api/generateGlobal - Generates a global with random data.
+Parameters: globalname - the name of the created global, rowcount - the number of generated elements.